 - A) Permit required.
-No vessel of any description may tie up, moor or dock at Citizens Dock in the District without first obtaining a permit from the Harbormaster. - B) Unauthorized Moorage.
-Any vessel that, in the opinion of the Harbormaster and/or the Board, is causing or is likely to cause undue wear and tear by tying to Citizens Dock, must be moved immediately by the owner or operator upon written notice given by the Harbormaster.
+No vessel of any description may tie up, moor or dock at Citizens Dock in the Crescent City Harbor District without first obtaining a permit from the Harbormaster. - B) Unauthorized Moorage.
+Any vessel that, in the opinion of the Harbormaster and/or the Board, is causing or is likely to cause undue wear and tear by tying to Citizens Dock, must be moved immediately by the owner or operator upon written notice given by the Board or Harbormaster.